 Step 2: Authenticating

-Once the connection is established, PsExec sends authentication credentials to the target system to authenticate the user who is trying to access the system.
-The credentials can be provided in several ways, including by using the -u and -p command-line switches, which allow you to specify a username and password, respectively.
+Once the connection is established, PsExec sends authentication credentials to the target system to authenticate the user trying to access the system.
+The credentials can be provided in several ways, including using the -u and -p command-line switches, which allow you to specify a username and password.

 Step 3: Executing the Command

 After the user is authenticated, PsExec executes the command on the remote system.
 The command can be any valid command or executable file that can be executed on the target system.
-PsExec captures the output of the command and displays it on the local system.
+PsExec captures the command output and displays it on the local system.

 Examples of PsExec Usage

-Now that we understand how PsExec works, let’s look at some examples of how it can be used in a red team or pen testing scenario.
+Now that we understand how PsExec works let’s examine some examples of how it can be used in a red team or pen-testing scenario.

 Example 1: Retrieving System Information